 The LIFE Act is a law that allows undocumented immigrants to finish their green card process in the United States if an immigrant petition was filed on their behalf or on their parent’s behalf on or before April 30, 2001.
-For example, if the DREAMer’s U.S. citizen paternal uncle filed an immigrant petition or I-130 petition on behalf of the DREAMer’s father by April 30, 2001, then not only the father but the DREAMer son or daughter may be covered by the LIFE Act’s 245(i) provision.
+For example, if the DREAMer’s U.S. citizen paternal uncle filed an immigrant petition or I-130 petition on behalf of the DREAMer’s father by April 30, 2001, then not only the father but the son or daughter may be covered by the LIFE Act’s 245(i) provision.

-This is a simple presentation of the law and many additional requirements must be met.
+This is a simplified presentation of the law and many additional requirements must be met.
 If this scenario sounds like it may apply to your situation, speak with an experienced immigration attorney that can explain the details.

 Asylum status is available to anyone in the United States who has suffered persecution in his or her home country or who has a well-founded fear of persecution if he or she were to return to that country.
 It is important to understand that the persecution must be done by the government, or by a group that the government is unwilling or unable to control.

 In U.S. immigration law, persecution is fairly well-defined.
 Most importantly, the persecution must be on account of one of the following five groups: race, religion, nationality, membership in a particular social group or political opinion.

 In general, eligibility for asylum requires that you: